Reception

 Autumn - Key Life-Skills

 We feel that alongside the characteristics of effective learning it is important that children develop independence.
-We have chosen the following key skills for Reception class so that they are prepared and confident for the transition into Y1
+We have chosen the following key skills for our Reception class so that they are prepared and confident for the transition into Y1

 I can zip up my coat